miku/metha/README.md

 > then make OAI-PMH service requests to harvest that metadata. -- https://www.openarchives.org/pmh/

 The metha command line tools can gather information on OAI-PMH endpoints and harvest data incrementally.
-The goal of metha is to make it simple to get access to data, its focus is not to manage it.
+The goal of metha is to simplify data access.

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.20804433.svg)](https://zenodo.org/badge/latestdoi/56384577) [![Project Status: Active – The project has reached a stable, usable state and is being actively developed.](https://www.repostatus.org/badges/latest/active.svg)](https://www.repostatus.org/#active)